andrewraim/sigexUI/notes/main.md

 1. Classes for building parameters whose structure is appropriate for the desired type of model.
+	a.
+Use the `%>%` operator to compose multiple components.
+	a.
+User can provide GCDs or general matrices (which are transformed into GCDs).

 1. Classes for building a model.
 	a.
 Not sure if this means SigexModel and SigexModelComponent classes, an